Learn English and have fun at the same time!

 The thing is, if you aren’t making any mistakes, you aren’t pushing yourself.
 And if you aren’t pushing yourself, you’re learning very slowly.

 Of course, pushing yourself can be a bit embarrassing at times.
 While I was learning Spanish, I made lots of silly mistakes.
 Once, I was in a swimming pool and I noticed an elderly lady who was having problems breathing.
 I wanted to ask her whether she was tired (cansada) and if I could help, but I ended up asking her if she was married (casada).
 She left the pool in shock as I tried to explain my mistake.

 However, thanks to that mistake, I never forgot the difference between those two very similar Spanish words: cansada-casada.

-Anyway, in today’s lesson, we’ll help you learn lots of useful language with a quiz.
+Anyway, in today’s lesson, we’ll help you learn lots of useful language with a quiz while you learn English and have fun.
 And as you’ll enjoy taking it, you’ll find it easier to learn and remember the language because it’s written in a fun and funny* way.
 Don’t believe us?
 Just try it for yourself.

 *Fun & funny

 Something “fun” makes you feel happy; something “funny” makes you laugh.

 Before doing the quiz, here are some useful words and expressions to help you.
 Ready?
 OK, let’s go!

 To rush somewhere

 enter a place quickly and for a short period of time: “I popped into the shop to get a drink.”